Is the Keto Diet Bad for You?

 You could have some seriously funky breath.

-This one might not seem like a big deal, but it's worth knowing about.
-"When the body goes into ketosis, it's common for the breath to start smelling like acetone because of the breakdown of acetoacetic acid," Turoff says.
+This reason keto is bad might not seem like a big deal, but it's worth knowing about.
+"When the body goes into ketosis, it's common for the breath to start smelling like acetone because of the breakdown of acetoacetic acid," says Turoff.
 For reference: "Acetone is the chemical that gives nail polish its smell."
 Uh, noted.

 The brain fog you've heard about is a real thing.